 Figure Skating Registration

-2020 Phase 3 LSA Contract Registration - Summer
+2020 August 15 LSA Contract Registration

-- The LSA Return to the Rink Plan & Policies are incorporated into this contract and are expressly included as terms of this contract.
+- The LSA COVID-19 Return to the Rink Plan & Policies are incorporated into this contract and are expressly included as terms of this contract.

 - Skate at your own risk.
 If no ice monitor or coach is on the ice, you are responsible for your child or your own person.
 Ice monitors are a volunteer position and LSA cannot guarantee an ice monitor will be present at every session.
 You are responsible for the safety and behavior of your child on the rink and at the Iceland facility.